thebridsk/bridgescorerdocs/docs/content/duplicate/enterhand.md

 The scorekeeper can be changed in the middle of the round by hitting the **Change Scorekeeper** button.

 If a declarer button has a red square with the word *Vul* in it, then that players team is vulnerable for that hand.
-Not vulnerable is shown with a gray square with the word <s>vul</s>.
+Not vulnerable is shown with a gray square with the word ~~vul~~.

 The **Input Style** button shows what the current input style is for entering the results of a hand.
 The values are: